stucco/data/README.md

 Enumeration of data sources that can be used to provide context to security events

-Data sources are enumerated as JSON array.
-The format is:
+Data sources are enumerated as a JSON array.
+Data source files are read from the `data` directory.
+The format for each data source is:

     {
       "name": "required name of the data source"